libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Folder Changelog**

+-Added Llama v2 chat version using the Oobabooga API.
+Tested with TheBloke/Llama-2-13B-chat-GPTQ.
+Still needs more work before it will function well with the 7B version.
+I load with ExLlama with a max_seq_len of 4096, leaving the other options at 1.

 -Added Alpaca instruct version using the Oobabooga API.
 Tested with TheBloke/Nous-Hermes-13B-SuperHOT-8K-GPTQ.

 -Changed prompts to be bot based instead of single prompt files.